 “We want to get people back into the kitchen and cooking healthy meals,” said Dickenson’s director, Duncan Turnbull.
 “So many people come in to us after finding recipes on the internet, asking for advice.
 We love to help our customers, so pop on down and say hello.”

 The shop is gearing up for Christmas with their free-range turkeys and popular triple-smoked gammon and hock cuts.

-Visit their Facebook page for the latest deals.
+Visit the Dickenson SW6 Facebook page for the latest deals.